 Being ostracised is one of the most insidious forms of childhood abuse.
-As a child, you don’t know how to make sense of someone who is family giving you the silent treatment.
+As a child, you don’t know how can someone who is family reject you and give you the silent treatment.
 It is a passive-aggressive form of emotional abuse in which displeasure, disapproval, and contempt are exhibited through nonverbal gestures while maintaining verbal silence.

 Since no words are uttered you cannot understand why someone is not talking to you.
 Why are they ignoring what you are saying?
 Not bothering to acknowledging your presence.
 Pretending they are not home when you ring the bell.
 It is literally actions speak louder than words but you cannot comprehend, WHY?

 What did I do that makes them treat me like this.
 The questions just eat away your soul.
 Your reality gets warped.
 Did I do something wrong?
 The silent rejection is too painful to express because there are denial and pretense.
 However, the message is loud and clear.
 You are a nuisance, unwanted, garbage, I don’t want to be bothered with you.